mrgian/felix/README.md

 Felix is my attempt at writing an x86 operating system.

-It's **written completely from scratch** in Rust and doesn't use any external dependecies.
+It's **written completely from scratch** in Rust and doesn't use any external dependencies.

 ## Pictures
 Felix running in QEMU:<br>